borgstrom/nacl/README.rst

     #!nacl

-    # some-other-package is defined else where
+    # some-other-package is defined in some other state file
     Pkg.installed("nginx", require=Pkg("some-other-package"))

 The last thing that direct requisites provide is the ability to select which